jpype-project/jpype/doc/userguide.rst

     u2 = ls.get(0)
     print(u is u2)  # True!

-We get the expected result of True.
-Thus, Python has passed through Java unharmed.
-This method will be extended to provide access to Python methods from within Java by implementing a Java interface that points to back to Python objects.
+We get the expected result of ``True``.
+The Python has passed through Java unharmed.
+In future versions of JPype, this method will be extended to provide access to Python methods from within Java by implementing a Java interface that points to back to Python objects.

 Reference Loops